Oral and Poster Guidelines

 - Each poster is limited in size to A0 Portrait, this is 841mm (wide) x 1189mm (high).
 Dimension larger than those stated cannot be accommodated on the poster boards.

-- Posters will be on display from the Monday morning until after afternoon tea on Wednesday.
-You are requested to hang your poster by 1000hrs on Monday 13 October and removed after 1545hrs on Wednesday 15 October.
+- You are requested to hang your poster by 1000hrs on Monday 13 October and removed after 1545hrs on Wednesday 15 October.

 Poster Printing

-Poster size: The size of the poster is A0 (841mm x 1189mm).
+- Poster size: The size of the poster is A0 (841mm x 1189mm).

-File setup: PDF, minimum image resolution 300dpi, 3mm bleed.
+- File setup: PDF, minimum image resolution 300dpi, 3mm bleed

 Guide for Preparation of Posters